How to Lower Your Chance of Dementia and Maintain Brain Health in 24/25

 • Compared to normal pulse control, escalating circulatory strain control reduced the risk of mild mental impedance (MCI) by 19%.
 Memory and cognitive impairment, or MCI, is a disorder that frequently precedes dementia1.
 Elevated circulatory strain control also reduced the combined risk of MCI and probable dementia by 15% when compared to standard pulse control.
 However, the difference in the likelihood of dementia alone was not statistically significant1.

 • The development of white matter lesions (WML) in the brain was reduced by 40% when focused pulse control was used instead of the usual circulatory strain control.
-WMLs are regions of damage in the brain associated with aging, vascular disease, and mental deterioration.
+WMLs are regions of damage in the brain associated with ageing, vascular disease, and mental deterioration.
 The all-out mind volume and the hippocampus volume, which represent the ratios of memory function and cerebrum degeneration, were unaffected by escalated pulse control.

 • The Run Psyche trial was the first large-scale randomized trial to demonstrate that lowering blood pressure can prevent or postpone cognitive decline and dementia in older adults with hypertension.
 Additionally, the pilot study provided evidence that focused pulse control can protect the brain from vascular damage, a major cause of dementia.